thanhson1085/MyProject/README.md

 You can do it if you know Symfony 2.0

-* How to join developer team?
+* How to join development team?

 contact me by email: thanhson1085@gmail.com